Specifies the type of database management system to which a connection to create a geodatabase will be made.

-If the tool creates the database in PostgreSQL, it uses the template1 database as the template for your database.
-If you need a different template—for example, you require a template that is enabled for a PostGIS—you must create the database before running this tool and provide the name of the existing database.
+If the tool creates the database in PostgreSQL, it uses the template1 database as the template for the database.
+If you need to use a different template—for example, you require a template that is enabled for PostGIS—you must create the database before running this tool and provide the name of the existing database.
 Always use lowercase characters for the database name.
 If you use uppercase letters, the tool will convert them to lowercase.

 Operating System Authentication

 Specifies the type of authentication that will be used for the database connection.